-What started as a small firm selling golf clubs, Callaway Hickory Sticks USA has now become one of the largest and most successful golf equipment manufacturer, worldwide.
+What started as a small firm selling golf clubs, Callaway Hickory Sticks USA has now become one of the largest and most successful golf equipment manufacturers, worldwide.
 After the company perfected its creation of golf clubs, Callaway eventually branched out to other golf tools.
 And finally, to apparels like golf shoes and eyewear.

-Admittedly, Callaway’s footwear department is not enough to overtake other big brands that specializes in the same category.
+Admittedly, Callaway’s footwear department is not enough to overtake other big brands that specialize in the same category.
 Despite this, Callaway still produces some of the highest performing, comfortable, and well-rounded, golf shoes in the current marketplace.

-Whether you’re a man or a woman, you can never go wrong in wearing a Callaway-made golf shoes.
+Whether you’re a man or a woman, you can never go wrong in wearing Callaway-made golf shoes.
 Items like the Callaway X Series, Callaway Chev Family, and Callaway Del Mar and Sky lineups, are the best-selling golf shoes that this brand has to offer.

-Additionally, technologies such as the Big Bertha Cleat®, Superfeet™ insoles, and Engineered Traction System (ETS™), among plenty more, all contribute to Callaway’s success in the golf shoes industry.USGolfPro.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and other international Amazon websites.
+Additionally, technologies such as the Big Bertha Cleat®, Superfeet™ insoles, and Engineered Traction System (ETS™), among plenty more, all contribute to Callaway’s success in the golf shoe industry.USGolfPro.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and other international Amazon websites.